v3ai/cain/README.md

 Think of cain like a little robot that helps you keep track of dotfiles, keybindings, and desktop enviornemnt settings and install them easily on a new computer

-I made cain because I was having a hard time keeping track of individual repositories of all my configs and because it was annoying to do
+I made cain because I was having a hard time keeping track and updating individual repositories for configs

+Cain makes it easy to make your computer exactly like you like it on a fresh install

 cain stands for Collect And INstall and it does those two things